10 Things to Take on a Winter Road Trip

 December found my husband’s and my excursion back to Northern Illinois almost railroaded.
-Due to leave on the Tuesday after Christmas, my two sons called me concerned about us traveling in the ice and snow that was coming down.
+We were due to leave on the Tuesday after Christmas, but my two sons called – concerned about us traveling in the ice and snow that was coming down.
 We watched the weather stations and decided to make the trek despite my children’s concerns.

 The roads were clear the whole way, but there was a blanket of snow covering the ground about half way up the state of Illinois.
 We made it there to celebrate Christmas with my kids and attend a family wedding without incident, and we made it back home without incident.